-We’re going to take a quick look at 3 of the Willamette Valley’s last vintages – 2016, 2017, and 2018.
+We’re going to take a quick look at 4 of the Willamette Valley’s last vintages – 2016, 2017, 2018 & 2019.
 All three of these vintages produced wines that are delicious to drink now, or cellar – cool climate Pinot Noir’s will age wonderfully, particularly our Barrel Selects or Limited Reserve Pinot Noirs!
 But the dramatically different climate and growing seasons have produced very different characters in each vintage.
 Let’s take a look!

 The result is a refined, delicious, easygoing sort of Pinot Noir.
 These wines are characterized by balanced acidity, displaying a beautiful combination of red fruit, spice, and earth, with a refreshing mouthfeel.
 We frequently hear that people get notes of cherry cola from our 2016 Pinot’s!
 More medium bodied, these wines are so pleasing and would be perfect on their own, or ideal for a Pinot Noir traditionalist.
 Start with our 2016 Pinot Noir Cuvee – a blend of multiple vineyard sites, it’s the perfect easy drinker to enjoy over a cheese board with friends.

-Our 2017 vintage reminds us of our 2015 vintage – these wines are juicy and fruit forward, with ripe red fruit notes of raspberry and cherry.
+Our 2017 vintage reminds us of a more balanced 2015 vintage – these wines are juicy and fruit forward initially with gorgeous aromatics and earthy notes underlying the fruit.
 Spices like cracked black pepper characterize the finish of these wines.
 Slightly more robust than some other Pinot’s (but still a comfortably medium bodied wine), this would be an ideal vintage to pair with a roasted pork loin or juicy Bleu Cheese burger (not that we discourage having a glass or two on its own!).
 If you’re looking for a perfect representation of our 2017 vintage, try our 2017 Barrel Select Pinot Noir!

 Oh, boy – where to start!
-2018 was warm – by far the warmest of the three years we’re looking at today.
-And, it was a drought year, resulting in more stressed vines.
+2018 was warm -and, it was a drought year, resulting in more stressed vines.
 Although mid-September rain helped to mitigate some of the intensity of the year, the spring and summer were both hot, and dry – and that intensity translated into the wine itself.

 Due to the hotter growing conditions, these wines are bold, darker, and more powerful than previous vintages.
 They’re displaying a remarkable amount of maturity, despite their young age.
 Redolent with dark fruits like blackberry, currant, and more unusual spices like licorice, these are my go-to recommendations for people who enjoy Pinot’s with a “presence”, and are looking for more tannin and energy from their Pinot Noir.
 If you like a bold, dark fruit forward Pinot Noir – 2018 is your vintage.

 If you’re looking for a 2018 to start with, we’d recommend our 2018 Barrel Select Pinot Noir.
-The boldest vintage of the three we’ve talked about and the most tannic, enjoy a glass on its own if you prefer bolder reds, or pair it with a delicious tomato based pasta.
+The boldest vintage in this list this vintage makes for fantastic food pairing with a more bold or rich meal.

 So, which vintage of Pinot Noir are you starting with?!
-The subtle 2016’s, the juicy 2017’s, or the bombshell 2018’s?
+The subtle 2016’s, the juicy 2017’s, the bombshell 2018’s or the austere 2019’s?
 Or maybe one of each!
-If you can’t pick, come on out to the tasting room.
-We feature all three vintages on our tasting flights regularly and have multiple bottles available exclusively by Coravin pour.
+If you can’t pick, come on out to the Estate or Bend Tasting Room!